mhoogen/ML4QS/Python3_quickstart_guide.md

 Option 2.
 Install with Anaconda

-Using Anaconda, you can run the code in your favorite IDE and install the ML4QS requirements in a separate virtual env.
+Using Anaconda, you can run the code in your favorite IDE and install the ML4QS requirements in a separate virtual environment.

 1. Download and install the latest version of Anaconda from https://www.anaconda.com/distribution/.
 2. Create a new virtual environment using the Anaconda Navigator or the Anaconda Prompt (Windows) or terminal (MacOS/Linux).
 Enter `conda create --name <my_env_name>` to create a new environment, then activate it by entering `conda activate <my_env_name>`.